terraform-viettelidc/terraform-provider-vcloud/website/docs/r/network_routed_v2.html.markdown

 * `secondary_static_ip_pool` - (Optional; *v3.10+*) One or more [IPv6 static
   pools](#secondary-ip-pools) *when Dual-Stack mode is enabled*

--> When using IPv6, VCD API will expand IP Addresses if they are specified using *double colon* notation and it will cause inconsistent plan. (e.g. `2002::1234:abcd:ffff:c0a6:121` will be converted to `2002:0:0:1234:abcd:ffff:c0a6:121`)
+-> When using IPv6, VCLOUD API will expand IP Addresses if they are specified using *double colon* notation and it will cause inconsistent plan. (e.g. `2002::1234:abcd:ffff:c0a6:121` will be converted to `2002:0:0:1234:abcd:ffff:c0a6:121`)